Jbleezy/BO2-Reimagined/README.md

 * No longer needs to be powered by a Turbine
 * Gets destroyed after being deployed for 60 seconds
 * No longer damages players if they have Juggernog
+* Fixed a bug where the Turret sounds would continue playing after being picked up

 ### Subsurface Resonator
 * No longer needs to be powered by a Turbine